-Writing Tip: don’t use big words to show off your vocabulary.
-Big words get in the way.
-If they are appropriate use them.
-Otherwise, think reader first.
+Writing Tip: Don’t use flowery words to show off your vocabulary.
+Flowery words get in the way.
+If they are appropriate use them, but always think reader first.

-Writing Tip: Write about what you are most passionate.
+Writing Tip: Write what you are most passionate about.
 If you are excited about what you write, it will carry over to your readers.

-Writing Tip: Here are few overused words to avoid: great, awesome, literally, crazy, hack, basically
+Writing Tip: Here are a few overused words to avoid: great, awesome, literally, crazy, hack, basically, that, just, really.

 Writing Tip: If you don’t like what you have written, there’s a good chance others won’t either, so always do your best.
 As Jerry Jenkins says, “All writing is rewriting.”